x-insky/wso/README.md

 Download the latest version from this repository to any web server with PHP support.
 Every version of PHP, starting from 5.0 should be suitable (designed using PHP v5.2.X).

 #### Import of the reference database to the MySQL server from the repository from the file:
-`_sql\baza.sql`
+`_sql\baza_wso_utf8.sql` or from unrecommended file (older) `_sql\baza_wso.sql`

 #### Creating a user and giving him minimum rights to communicate with the database (*sample names here*):
 ```SQL
 CREATE USER 'wso_user'@'localhost' IDENTIFIED BY 'Sup3rP@$$';
 GRANT USER SELECT, INSERT, UPDATE, DELETE ON wso_database.* TO 'wso_user'@'localhost';
 ```
+#### Consider site security
+Protection against browsing the contents of server folders, as a minimum, is provided by the `.htaccess` file used in the project.
+For servers other than Apache, use a similar solution that deactivates the generation of dynamic content in an existing project subfolder (indexing).

 ### Information and disclaimers

+#### Everything is in Polish inside this project
+* textual content
+* php file names
+* names of variables, functions and comments contained in these files
+* dynamic content coming from the database (with the database schema itself)

 #### Warning!
 Old PHP code and misuse of CSS styles (and much more blah blah...)
 Please consider that this project was created from December 2007 to the end of January of the following year.
 In the application, the wheel was reinvented many times, its cover was changed, or its quadrature was modified to be more even.
-Luckily, as it later turned out, some "new" solutions are used _in a similar way_ in a real and working applications on professional websites.
-Amazing, considering that the author (I mean myself :)) did not know many web issues at that time, as well as the complex architecture and client-server specificity.\
+Luckily, as it later turned out, some "new" solutions are used _in a similar way_ in a real and working applications on professional websites (HTML content is certainly generated differently and more efficiently).
+It is amazing that the whole project is functioning properly, considering that the author (I mean myself :) ) at the time the project was created *did not know well* many web issues at the right level.
+There was a lot of nuances and strange behavior of PHP itself, as well as the complex architecture and specifics of the client-server, but we managed to create a minimum of working functionality.\
 **To sum up**: the code quality is not always great, but the application does not generate errors.
 Rather, it will not be possible to cause data loss, and at the same time it is quite difficult to make incorrect move - a fairly high resistance to intentional or inefficient actions of users was provided.

 #### This is a student project